alissa-huskey/python-class/docs/tools/python-shell.md

 The Python Shell includes a handy `help()` function that you can use to get more information about all sorts of things.

-You can pass it a string with the name of a funciton you would like more information about.
+You can pass it a string with the name of a function you would like more information about.

 ```{code-cell} python
 :tags: [output_scroll]